 Suspension is a five-link set-up front and rear, with much of the hardware made from aluminium to fine tune response and reduce unsprung weight.
-Electronically controlled adaptive dampers are standard, with the switch between dynamic and comfort settings swift and pronounced.

 Brakes are 375mm ventilated discs at the front, clamped by six-piston alloy calipers, with 350mm rotors at the rear.
-In some enthusiastic, 'long-way-home' driving they inspired confidence with progressive feel and more than enough bite to calmly bring the 1.8-tonne A6 to heel.
+They inspire confidence, with progressive feel and more than enough to confidently arrest the 1.8-tonne A6's progress.

-The IS scored five ANCAP stars, the highest available.
+The IS scored the maximum five ANCAP stars in December 2016.